 Eventually, someone also responded on WhatsApp but the response was as cold as the previous one.

-On your RAGP VTU portal you can make phone recharge, TV subscription and bills payment and get paid.
+You can make phone recharge, TV subscription and bills payment and get paid on your RAGP VTU portal.

 Support teams are available to help new recruits.
 So if you have any questions, contact your support team.